*NOTE: Faculty/Lab Recruitment Information Now Available for 2014-2015 Recruitment Season!!*

 The Doctoral Program in Clinical Psychology in the Department of Psychiatry and Behavioral Sciences at Northwestern University Feinberg School of Medicine typically admits eight (8) new students in the fall of each year to the PhD Program.
-We are still working on a list for the upcoming recruitment season.
-For reference, the following faculty recruited applicants for the previous recruitment season.
-Please note that this list will likely change, with both new and existing faculty in the program being added, as well as current faculty being removed (not recruiting).
+Because we are a mentor-based program, it is critical that your application reference the faculty with whom you hope to work with during your tenure at Northwestern.
+Please note that this list is subject to change, so please visit this page before submitting your application.

 Behavioral Medicine Emphasis:

 Please Note: There is a separate APA-accredited doctoral program in clinical psychology in the Weinberg College of Arts and Sciences (WCAS) on the Evanston campus of Northwestern University.
 More information on the Weinberg College of Arts & Science (WCAS) clinical psychology program at the WCAS website.
 There are many differences between our program and the WCAS program.
 For example, the WCAS program operates from a clinical scientist model, whereas our program operates from a scientist-practitioner model (50% research and 50% clinical).
 You cannot apply to both programs in the same year.

 See “Application Procedure” below to apply.
 The application deadline for the 2014–2015 recruitment sason (for a start date of September 2015) is Monday, December 1, 2014 at midnight.

 Learn more about our American Psychological Association (APA)-accedited doctoral program via our reporting on student admissions, outcomes and other data.

 Joint JD and PhD Program

 The Clinical Psychology PhD Program offers a formal Joint PhD and JD program.
 Learn more about the schedule and admissions process of this seven-year program, sponsored by The Graduate School at Northwestern University and Northwestern Law.